Two-step homogeneous geodesics in some homogeneous Finsler manifolds: Introduction

 In \cite{Arvanitoyeorgos-Panagiotis Souris}, Arvanitoyeorgos and Panagiotis Souris studied a generalization of the concept of homogeneous geodesic, of the form

 which is called two-step homogeneous geodesic.
 They gave sufficient conditions on homogeneous Riemannian manifolds to admit two-step homogeneous geodesics.
-Also they studied two-step g.o. spaces. \\ The main purpose of this paper is to study of two-step homogenous geodesics in the case of Finsler spaces.
-In section 2 we give some preliminaries of Finsler geometry.
-A short review of the concepts of naturally reductive Finsler spaces and geodesic vectors in the case of $(\alpha,\beta)$-metrics will be presented in section 3 .
-We will give the main results in section 4.
-The sufficient conditions for $(\alpha,\beta)$-spaces and cubic spaces to be two-step Finsler g.o. space will be given.
-Also, we give some examples of these spaces.
+Also they studied two-step g.o. spaces. \\ In this paper, we extend this study to the case of Finsler spaces and investigate the properties of two-step homogeneous geodesics.
+Section 2 provides some preliminaries on Finsler geometry.
+Section 3 offers a brief overview of naturally reductive Finsler spaces and geodesic vectors in the context of $(\alpha,\beta)$-metrics.
+In section 4, we present our main results, including the sufficient conditions for $(\alpha,\beta)$ spaces and decomposable cubic spaces to be two-step Finsler g.o. spaces.
+Additionally, we provide examples of such spaces.